ehsen/erp/README.md

 This area is still work in progress....
 So I may change things here

 # Current Progress
-Currently I am working on  account types and their interaction with IFRS and Tax Codes.
+Currently I am working on  building models for Accounts & Transaction.
+And doing some research to properly mapping accounts to IFRS and Tax codes.